 This post may contain affiliate links.
 That means I may receive a small commission if you click on the link and purchase something.
 But don’t worry, this will not result in any extra costs to you.

-Tour San Miguel de Allende with Taste of San Miguel
+Tour San Miguel de Allende restaurants with Taste of San Miguel

 Taste of San Miguel was created to provide visitors a chance to tour San Miguel de Allende from an off-the-beaten-path perspective.
 They were one of the first companies to offer culinary tours of San Miguel de Allende restaurants.